-Geriatric care managers -- also known as case managers when employed by a facility instead of hired privately -- are usually social workers, psychologists, nurses, gerontologists, or others with both training and experience in a number of aspects of elder care.
-They can assess needs, handle crises (such as an emergency hospitalization), help place an older adult in a long-term care facility, help solve family disputes, locate community resources, or simply fill in for family caregivers at doctor appointments and assist with other daily care.
+Geriatric care managers — also known as case managers when employed by a facility instead of hired privately — are usually social workers, psychologists, nurses, gerontologists or others with both training and experience in many aspects of elder care.
+They can assess needs, handle crises (such as an emergency hospitalization), help place an older adult in a long-term care facility, help solve family disputes, locate community resources or simply fill in for family caregivers at doctor appointments and assist with other daily care.

 How Much Geriatric Care Managers Cost

 Some local government agencies and charitable groups offer consulting services free or on a sliding scale according to income level.
 If you hire a geriatric care manager privately, expect to pay $75 to $250 per hour.
 Private geriatric care management isn’t covered by Medicare or Medicaid plans nor by most private insurance, but it can result in overall cost savings to the patient and family.
 Additionally, the following factors are important to note when considering the cost of hiring a geriatric care manager.

 - Family members can mitigate lost earnings as care managers take over phone calls and provider coordination, which takes time.

 - Care managers ensure more positive outcomes for patients, which can reduce hospital readmissions or other health issues that could lead to greater costs.

 - Out-of-state family members may be able to engage in less emergency travel with a trusted advocate near their loved one.